TilleyCodes/Book-A-Doc-Back-End-web-Application/README.md

 ## Dependent Software and Packages

-The Book A Doc application depends on several key software packages, each chosen to fulfil specific requirements of a modern backend API system:
+The Book A Doc application depends on several key software packages, each chosen to fulfil specific requirements of a modern backend API system.

 ### Core Dependencies: